Rochester crime family: The Russotti era

 After Valenti fled the city, Samuel Russotti became boss, Piccarreto remained as consigliere, and Gingello became the underboss.
 The family was strong until January 1977 when the police fabricated evidence to indict all the upper echelon.
 The convictions put Russotti, Piccaretto, Gingello, Thomas Marotta and Eugene DeFrancesco away for murdering Vincent Massaro with a 25 years to life sentenced.
 When this happened, Thomas Didio became the acting boss.
 Russotti thought he would be able to manipulate Didio, but he really just created a monster.
-Didio began demoting all the Russotti loyalist while receiving advice from imprisoned former boss Valenti.
+Didio began demoting all the Russotti loyalists while receiving advice from imprisoned former boss Valenti.
 When the truth came out about the fabricated evidence, all the top guys got out of prison.
 This created an "A team and B Team" war.
 Part of the "A team" was Russotti, Piccarreto, Gingello, Richard Marino, Thomas Marotta and others.
 Part of the "B Team" was Thomas Didio, Rosario Chirico (Domenic's brother), Stan Valenti, Angelo Vaccaro and others.

 On April 23, 1978, Salvatore "Sammy G" Gingello was killed when a bomb was detonated when he entered his car, which was parked across from the Stillson St. restaurant, Ben's Cafe Society.
 On July 6, 1978 Thomas Didio was murdered by a gunman who was using a machine gun.
-After these two murders the FBI decided it was time to crack down on the situation, with RICO coming into play they took down most of the remaining key players.
-In 1988, Angelo Amico and Loren Piccarreto were both indicted under the Racketeer Influenced and Corrupt Organizations Act (RICO).
+After these two murders the FBI decided it was time to crack down on the situation, with the Racketeer Influenced and Corrupt Organizations Act (RICO) coming into play they took down most of the remaining key players.
+In 1988, Angelo Amico and Loren Piccarreto were both indicted under RICO.
 Angelo Amico was the acting boss, and Loren Piccarreto (son of Rene Piccarreto) was the underboss.

+Amico pleaded guilty to racketeering, conspiracy and tax evasion in October 1988, and was sentenced to 14 years in prison.
+Loren Piccarreto, Joseph Geniola and Donald Paone were convicted and imprisoned in early 1989.
+The RICO convictions of the late 1980s effectively dismantled the Rochester family.
+Russotti died of a heart attack in federal prison in Michigan on June 25, 1993, at the age of 81.

+Following his release from prison in July 1996, Thomas Marotta led around half of the remaining former members of the defunct Rochester family in joining the Bonanno family.
+Others, including Rene Piccarreto and Angelo Amico, rejoined the Buffalo family.